-In this tutorial, we are going to study the XPath locators in Selenium WebDriver.
-In our post on Finding WebElements in Selenium, we studied different types of locators used in Selenium WebDriver.
+In this xPath tutorial, we are going to study the usage of the XPath locator in Selenium WebDriver and other automated tools.
+In our post on finding WebElements in Selenium, we studied different types of locators used in Selenium WebDriver.

-An XPath can be defined as a query language used for navigating through the XML documents in order to locate different elements.
+An XPath can be defined as a query language used for navigating through XML documents in order to locate different elements.
 The basic syntax of an XPath expression is-

-Now, let’s understand the different elements in the Xpath expression syntax – tag, attribute and attributeValues using an example.
-Consider the below image of Google webpage with Firebug inspecting the Search-bar div.
+Now, let’s understand the different elements in the Xpath expression syntax – tag, attribute, and attribute values using an example.
+Consider the below image of the Google webpage with Firebug inspecting the Search-bar div.

 //div[@id=’sb_ifc0′], //div[@class=’sbib_b’] or //div[@dir=’ltr’].
 Any of these expressions can be used to fetch the desired element as long as the attributes chosen are unique.

 There are two kinds of XPath expressions-

-So, which one of the two is better?- The relative XPaths are considered better because these expressions are easier to read and create; and also more robust.
-The problem with absolute XPaths is, even a slight change in the DOM from the path of root node to the desired element can make the XPath invalid.
+So, which one of the two is better?- The relative XPaths are considered better because these expressions are easier to read and create, and also more robust.
+The problem with absolute XPaths is, even a slight change in the DOM from the path of the root node to the desired element can make the XPath invalid.

-For cases like these, XPath provide different methods of locating elements like - using the text written over the elements; using element’s index; using partially matching attribute value; by moving to sibling, child or parent of an element which can be uniquely identified etc.
+For cases like these, XPath provides different methods of locating elements – using the text written over the elements; using the element’s index; using partially matching attribute value; by moving to a sibling, child, or parent of an element that can be uniquely identified, etc.

-Using text(), we can locate an element based on the text written over it e.g. XPath for the 'GoogleSearch' button –
+Using text(), we can locate an element based on the text written over it e.g. XPath for the ‘Google Search’ button –

 //*[text()=’Google Search’] (we used ‘*’ here to match any tag with the desired text)